What Happens To Seized Assets From Money Laundering In Singapore?

 by 22 January 2025Knowledge & Insights

-In the context of money laundering in Singapore, seized assets are items, properties, or funds confiscated by law enforcement authorities because they are suspected to be proceeds of crime or used in illegal activities.
+In the context of money laundering in Singapore, seized assets are assets, property, or funds confiscated by law enforcement authorities suspected of being proceeds of crime or used in illegal activities.
 These assets are temporarily taken under legal orders to prevent their use, transfer, or disposal while investigations and legal proceedings are ongoing.

 Under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (CDSA), authorities are empowered to seize or freeze assets that may have been acquired through illegal means or are instrumental in facilitating money laundering activities.

-Understanding what happens to seized assets in money laundering cases is crucial, as these confiscations play a key role in preventing criminals from profiting from their unlawful activities.
+Understanding how seized assets are handled in money laundering cases is crucial, as such confiscations play a key role in preventing criminals from profiting from their unlawful activities.

 This article provides insights into seized assets, the types of assets that can be confiscated, the legal framework governing their seizure, and their final disposition under Singapore’s legal system.